littleosbook/littleosbook/introduction.md

 This book is a practical guide to writing your own x86 operating system.
 It is designed to not give too much away with samples and code excerpts, but still give enough help with the technical details.
-We've tried to collect parts of the vast (and often excellent) expanse of material and tutorials out there, on the web and otherwise, and add our own insights into the problems we encountered and struggled with.
+We've tried to collect parts of the vast (and often excellent) expanse of material and tutorials available, on the web and otherwise, and add our own insights into the problems we encountered and struggled with.